Kvieta1990/LLM/lora/README.md

     - LORA fine-Tuning

-    - Fuse adapter to model
+    - Fuse adapter into the original model

-    - Convert model to compatible format, e.g., with `ollama`
+    - Convert the fused model to compatible formats, e.g., with `ollama`

+    - Upload the fine-tuned model to HuggingFace

 The `mlx-lm` module will be used for performing the fine-tuning and model fusing conveniently.
 The converter script from the following repo will be used for the model conversion into the format compatible with `ollama`.